baselsurkhi/Turbo-policy/README.md

 Definitions
 Account: A unique account created for you to access our services.
 Affiliate: Entities that control or are under common control with us.
-Application: Refers to Turbo, the software program provided by the company.
+Application: Refers to  TurboNet Fiber, the software program provided by the company.
-Company: "Turbo" (referred to as "we," "us," or "our").
+Company: " TurboNet Fiber" (referred to as "we," "us," or "our").
-Country: Refers to the country in which Turbo operates.
+Country: Refers to the country in which  TurboNet Fiber operates.
 Device: Any device capable of accessing our service, such as a computer, smartphone, or tablet.
 Personal Data: Information that relates to an identified or identifiable individual.
-Service: Refers to the application and services offered by Turbo.
+Service: Refers to the application and services offered by  TurboNet Fiber.
 Service Provider: Any third party that processes data on behalf of the company.
 Usage Data: Data collected automatically during service usage (e.g., IP address, device information).
 You: The individual using our services or representing a company or legal entity.